Kraaven/markdown-cv/src/content/01-hello.md

 ## About me

-An Aspiring XR developer with a Quest 2 in my hands...
+An XR developer with a Quest 2 in my hands...

 In love with coding, sound, and visuals.